dcuenot/config-keepass-ubuntu-win-10/README.md

-# config-keepass-ubuntu-win-10
-Scripts and explanation to use Keepass and Keeagent in the Ubuntu include in Windows 10
+# Configure Keepass to work on Ubuntu in Windows 10

+- Setup KeeAgent in KeePass
+- In Options
+  - Choose Agent Mode => Agent
+  - Check "Create msysGit compatible socket file" and choose a path.
+    In my case, I put : C:\tmp\ssh2